 Can a boat really only be powered by solar?

 Yes.
-The boats are powered only by the sun’s energy which converts to electricity.
-This means there are no bills, no need to re-fuel, no need to swap out gas canisters and no need to pay for electricity.
-The key to success is the battery bank to store what the panels produce.
+The boats are powered only by the sun’s energy which is converted to electricity.
+This means there are no bills, no need to re-fuel, no need to swap out gas canisters and no need to pay for power.
+The key to its success is the battery bank which stores what the panels produce.
 Once you’ve bought the boat, all your energy is free.
 A standard hook up plug is available for any extra power needs.

 Does the boat need maintenance?

 All boats need maintenance.
 Some need considerably more than others - especially wooden boats.
-Diesel or petrol engines require regular maintenance as there are many moving parts.
-By contrast, the simple electric motors are virtually maintenance free.
+Diesel or petrol engines require regular maintenance as they have many moving parts.
+By contrast electric motors are virtually maintenance free.
 The battery bank comes with a self-watering system to keep it automatically topped up and the solar panels do not need any attention, although we would recommend you mop them once a month.

 How long can she cruise for?

-If the sun is out, The SunFlower can cruise all day long without using any battery.
-The solar panels are either powering the motors or topping up the battery.
-I guess a better question would be how long can she cruise at night?
-With a full battery she could cruise for 10 hours without any light.
+If the sun is out, these boats can cruise all day long without battery.
+The solar panels are either powering the motors or topping up the battery during daylight hours.
+I guess a better question would be how long can a solar powered boat cruise at night?
+With a full battery they can cruise for 10 hours without daylight.
 However, this will depend heavily on how fast you are going.
 Using the motors at full speed could reduce this by half.
 Each boat will be different depending on size.